 The mansion, La Manuela, was named for Escobar’s daughter and was famously bombed by a vigilante group in 1993.

-Today, the mansion is in ruins, with nature starting to take back over, making it a very interesting place to play paintball on many levels.
+Today, the mansion is in ruins, and nature is starting to take back over, making it a very interesting place to play paintball on many levels.

 Take a break from Colombian food.